 - If you make your own snack mixes, you can include healthy additions like dried fruits, unsalted nuts, pretzels, and baked crackers.
 Kids love to munch on something crunchy and sweet or savory.

-- Cereal bars can pack a lot of nutrition into a food kids love to eat.
-Include raisins, currants, or other dried fruits in the recipe for additional flavor, color and nutrition.
+- Cereal bars can pack a lot of nutrition into a treat kids love to eat.
+Include raisins, currants, or other dried fruits in the recipe for additional flavor, color, and nutrition.

 - Make sure to include something fun - a sticker, cookies wrapped in plastic wrap with a ribbon tie, sandwiches cut into playful shapes, or meats and cheeses or fruits threaded on a caramel apple stick (which is safer than a traditional kabob stick).